 83% of Retailers Surveyed Likely to Employ SD-WAN Within Two Years July 30, 2019 HughesON Managed Networks , SD-WAN false Increased network complexity and demand drive migration to new solutions A recent study reveals how retailers and other multisite enterprises are looking to managed services and Software-Defined Wide Area Networks (SD-WAN) to keep up with rising demand for more bandwidth, higher security, and availability.
 Hughes commissioned the study by Forrester Consulting to explore the challenges of distributed networks and related investment plans of enterprises with 200 or more locations, including big box, apparel, and specialty retailers.
 Findings show they are reaching a tipping point, with increased network complexity and demand driving migration to new solutions.
 Applications Strain Network Resources Survey respondents confirm that conventional networks struggle to handle a rapidly growing volume of store applications and technologies: The most prevalent business-critical applications running on about 9 in 10 store networks are personnel management, employee training, and inventory/ordering.
 Mobility requirements drive network demand, with 76% of stores running mobile POS and 79% accepting mobile payments.
 Major strains on network resources cited by more than 8 in 10 respondents include in-store Wi-Fi, security systems, and digital signage/video displays.
 Current Networks Struggle to Keep up Store operators are less than satisfied with current network solutions.
 According to the study: Thirty-three percent are not satisfied with overall performance of their network.
 Twenty percent are less than satisfied with their current network security, despite the fact that security ranks as respondents’ number-one priority.
 Network challenges cause business disruption, with two-thirds of retailers reporting outages at least twice a year and one in five experiencing outages monthly.
 Retailers Seek Solutions Though 64% of survey participants report that internal IT personnel manage their networks, only one-third prefer that model for their business future.
 Nearly half would rather employ a mix of internal IT and external support.
 Twenty-one percent would prefer to migrate fully to a third-party managed service provider within two years.
 While only 30% are employing SD-WAN, more than half intend to test SD-WAN in the next year or adopt the solution within two years, making SD-WAN the dominant networking solution for these enterprises by 2020.
 “This study unveils the critical performance and security challenges faced by enterprises in a dynamic period of the industry, fueled by the ever-increasing need for connectivity and bandwidth,” said Mike Tippets, vice president, Enterprise Marketing, Hughes.
 “In the face of this technology ‘arms race,’ businesses would be wise to work with a trusted partner offering a comprehensive and experienced approach to network services—easing their burden on internal resources and freeing them to focus on succeeding in the marketplace.”
 As a case in point, more than 30,000 enterprise sites globally enjoy the benefits of HughesON™ Managed SD-WAN solutions across big box, department store, specialty retail, and grocery stores with single deployments of up to 3,500 sites.
 The HughesON solution is enabling these retailers to realize key benefits: innovative technologies that optimize network traffic for improved performance; next-generation firewall and unified threat management capabilities to address privacy and security concerns; a solution that integrates into any WAN transport type; plus expert services to manage the network and alleviate the hassles.
-Categories See All Connecting the Unconnected (34) Satellite is Essential (33) Company News (32) JUPITER System (27) HughesNet (23) HughesON Managed Networks (16) SD-WAN (15) Community Wi-Fi (13) Interoperability (10) Cellular Backhaul (10) Emergency Communications (9) Mobility (7) HughesON Digital Signage (1) Popular Blogs Mega-constellations, Multi-transport Networks and Managing the Hybrid, Connected FutureOct 27, 2020 Preparing the Airline Industry for What’s NextNov 20, 2020 Connecting the Most Remote Villages in IndiaNov 27, 2020 Takeaways from 2020Dec 8, 2020 Related Posts See All How ML and AI Help Optimize Network Management September 22, 2020 Looking for a Clear Path to Better Network Performance, Increased Security and Reduced Costs?
-August 25, 2020 Two Strategies to Address Top CIO Concerns August 25, 2020 AWARDS: Bringing Customers Award-winning Leadership July 15, 2018 Network Protection in an Age of Relentless Attacks July 15, 2018 ENJOY THIS POST?
+Categories See All Connecting the Unconnected (45) Satellite is Essential (40) Company News (39) JUPITER System (28) HughesNet (23) HughesON Managed Networks (17) SD-WAN (15) Community Wi-Fi (15) Emergency Communications (11) Interoperability (11) Podcast (11) Cellular Backhaul (10) Mobility (7) HughesON Digital Signage (1) Popular Blogs Innovations that Changed the Industry: The Two-Way VSATFeb 22, 2021 Audio Podcast Interview with Rick Lober, VP/GM Defense and Intelligence Systems Division, Hughes Network SystemsFeb 17, 2021 EM Weekly Podcast Episode: When Disaster Strikes, Staying Connected MattersFeb 19, 2021 Frost & Sullivan Recognizes Hughes India for LeadershipMar 24, 2021 Hughes “Digital Workers” Improve Field Service and Customer ExperienceMar 24, 2021 Related Posts See All Proof of Performance January 25, 2021 How ML and AI Help Optimize Network Management September 22, 2020 Looking for a Clear Path to Better Network Performance, Increased Security and Reduced Costs?
+August 25, 2020 Two Strategies to Address Top CIO Concerns August 25, 2020 AWARDS: Bringing Customers Award-winning Leadership July 15, 2018 ENJOY THIS POST?
 Provide your email below to receive a monthly round-up of what’s happening in the world of connectivity!
 First Name Last Name Email Company Campaign ID CAPTCHA This question is for testing whether or not you are a human visitor and to prevent automated spam submissions.